dermusikman/sonicpi.vim/README.md

 * [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli/).
 The default.

 * [sonic-pi-pipe](https://github.com/lpil/sonic-pi-tools).
-Written in Go, so significantly faster and more responsive than sonic-pi-cli.
+Written in Go, and more responsive than sonic-pi-cli.

 ### TODO